-Evaluation of AB 1111 State Funded Grant Program
+Evaluation of AB 1111 State-Funded Grant Program

-The AB 1111 Grant program is a state funded grant program designed to expand the reach of the state's workforce system by building partnerships between Local Workforce Development Boards (LWDBs) and Community Based Organizations (CBOs) that provide services to individuals with barriers to employment.
+The AB 1111 Grant program is a state-funded grant program designed to expand the reach of the state's workforce system by building partnerships between Local Boards and Community-Based Organizations (CBOs) that provide services to individuals with barriers to employment.
 The design of the AB 1111 program has been informed by the experiences of LWDBs and CBOs who have participated in the Accelerator grant program.
 Under the grant program, LWBD-CBO partnerships are intended to harness the subject matter expertise of CBOs who have roots in relevant communities or who have specialized knowledge pertaining to service delivery for target populations so as to utilize CBO expertise and facilitate greater access to the workforce system.
-The program also allows LWDBs and CBOs to initiate services using state money before enrolling participants into WIOA, addressing performance related disincentives to providing services to California's hardest to serve.
+The program also allows LWDBs and CBOs to initiate services using state money before enrolling participants into WIOA, addressing performance-related disincentives to providing services to California's hardest to serve.

-In November 2019, the California Workforce Development Board announced it had awarded the Corporation for a Skilled Workforce and Social Policy Research Associates a contract to provide an analysis of the outcomes of the individuals served by the initiative, an analysis of the effectiveness of grantee programs' service delivery and design, and an analysis of the initiative's impact on the workforce system as a whole.
+In November 2019, the CWDB announced it had awarded the CSW and SPRA a contract to provide an analysis of the outcomes of the individuals served by the initiative, an analysis of the effectiveness of grantee programs' service delivery and design, and an analysis of the initiative's impact on the workforce system as a whole.
 Research questions that are the focus of this evaluation include the following:

-- To what extent do Initiative participants (overall, by target group, and by grantee) complete their programming funded under the grant? - To what extent do Initiative participants (overall, by target group, and by grantee) transition into or become integrated into the broader workforce and education system as evidenced by enrollment in these programs (WIOA Titles I & II; Adult Education Block Grant; community colleges; vocational rehabilitation)? - To what extent do grantees achieve their performance goals for serving specified numbers of target group members?
+- To what extent do Initiative participants (overall, by target group, and by grantee) complete their programming funded under the grant? - To what extent do Initiative participants (overall, by target group, and by grantee) transition into or become integrated into the broader workforce and education system as evidenced by enrollment in these programs (WIOA Titles I & II; Adult Education Block Grant; community colleges; VR)? - To what extent do grantees achieve their performance goals for serving specified numbers of target group members?
 For transitioning those participants into the broader workforce and education system?
 For supporting those participants so that they complete their services and attain success on program performance metrics?
 If grantees do not achieve these goals, why not? - What are the key service delivery and design elements (whether proven or newly developed) of the most successful grantee programs (as evidenced by grantees' success in achieving their own performance goals and by the outcomes of their participants)?
 How do these vary by target group?
-By geographic context? - To what extent do grantee programs supplement and align workforce system services with services provided by community-based organizations (CBOs) to build the capacity of the workforce system to better serve individuals with barriers? - To what extent do grantee programs successfully integrate individuals from target populations into Regional Planning Unit (RPU) career pathways programs in target industry sectors as specified in Regional Plans?
+By geographic context? - To what extent do grantee programs supplement and align workforce system services with services provided by CBOs to build the capacity of the workforce system to better serve individuals with barriers?

+To what extent do grantee programs successfully integrate individuals from target populations into Regional Planning Unit (RPU) career pathways programs in target industry sectors as specified in Regional Plans?

 Quantitative and qualitative research methods employed for this analysis include the following: background analysis of grant application documents and quarterly grantee narrative reports; review of related local and regional workforce plans; interviews and surveys of Local Workforce Development Board staff; interviews and surveys of CBO staff; quantitative analysis of related administrative and performance data.
-The contract is pending final execution and work is expected to be completed by Fall 2021.
-There are no results to report at this time.